Bakalite

 Bakalite (Бакалите) is a village in Chernoochene Municipality, in Kardzhali Province, in southern-central Bulgaria.
 It is located 189.883 km southeast of Sofia.
 It covers an area of 6.385 square kilometres and as of 2007 it had a population of 89 people.

+Landmarks

+The Perperikon complex is significant site in the region.
+It is an ancient archaeological location, believed to have been a Thracian temple, and is included in Bulgaria’s list of prominent tourist destinations.

+The Kardzhali dam is located nearby and is used for various activities such as swimming, fishing, and water sports during the summer.
+Approximately 2 km northeast of Bakalite village, on a hill, is the Fishek Kaya fortress, which is accessible to visitors.